-If you’re struggling with major debt, a Division 1 proposal is an alternative to filing for bankruptcy that’s available to all Canadian corporations and individuals who owe more than $250,000 in debt.
+If you’re struggling with major debt, a Division 1 proposal is an alternative to filing for bankruptcy that’s available to all Canadian corporations and individuals.
 However, in order to be a viable solution to reducing your debt, your creditors must first accept the proposal.
 Although you’ll have a licensed insolvency trustee to guide you through the process, here are a few things you should know.

 Can Division 1 corporate proposals be rejected?

 In order for a Division 1 proposal to be accepted by your creditors, more than 50 percent of them, representing more than 66.6 percent of the debt in question, must vote in favour of the proposal.
 The proposal must then be approved by the Court.
 The primary reason creditors would choose to reject a proposal is because they feel they’d benefit more if the debtor declared bankruptcy.

 Can you prevent a Division 1 proposal rejection?

 To maximize the chances that your proposal will be accepted, you’ll need to work with a licensed insolvency trustee to ensure your Division 1 proposal is more appealing to creditors than what they would receive if you filed for bankruptcy.
 Keep in mind, however, that your proposal should be mutually beneficial.
 In other words, it should also leave you better off than if you choose the bankruptcy route.